brettz9/webappfind/docs/TO-DOS.md

 ## To-dos (File type finding)

+Now this should probably be replaced with <https://web.dev/file-handling/>.

 **Note: This section was for an earlier incarnation of WebAppFind.
 These should be reimplemented and updated as necessary, possibly integrating the to-dos in the section following.**